neonoxd/Exile-Dynamic-StatusIcons/README.md

 # Exile-Dynamic-StatusIcons

-My first ever released script that's written for the GUI, so feel free to criticize :D
+I present you my first ever release.
+A Dynamic Status Icons script for EXILE Mod.

+Displaying basic stats for players, functioning as a replacement for Exile's default Status HUD.

 ### Installation: